ubcscheduler/ubcscheduler.github.io/README.md

 Starting with an empty array, we try adding a section from an activity type.
 If there is a collision, we stop searching that particular path.

-A major optimization can be done by expressing schedules as an integer, where each bit correspond to 30 minute intervals starting from 8:00 to 10:00 (All UBC courses are in this domain, however, for other schools that may have smaller intervals, the same idea can be used where each bit represents a different interval).
+Optimization can be done by expressing schedules as an integer, where each bit correspond to 30 minute intervals starting from 8:00 to 10:00 (All UBC courses are in this domain, however, for other schools that may have smaller intervals, the same idea can be used where each bit represents a different interval).

 eg.
 10:00am - 11:00am, 4:00pm - 5:00pm => (0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 1 0 0 0 0 0 0 0 0 1 1 0 0 0 0)<sub>2</sub>